Friday, January 30, 2009

 You know very well.

-Hey kids—it’s spelled differently than you
+Hey kids—it’s spelled differently than you think.

 Oh.